Foxashi/tyson-cord-rules/README.md

 -> Don't be edgy in general.

 ### 2. No NSFW Content:
--> No NSFW dicussions, topics, memes, baits etc.
+-> No NSFW (that includes gore, animal gore, porn etc) dicussions, topics, memes, baits etc.
 -> If you use an NSFW PFP you're going to be immediately asked to change it.
 If you refuse you're going to get banned.

 ### 3. Keep Politics Outside:
--> We want to keep politics out of the server since this is a community server, it should be kept to yourself.
+-> We want to keep politics out of the server, it should be kept to yourself.

 ### 4. No Spamming:
 -> Do not flood the channels with copypastas or repetitive messages.